djeada/Statistics-Notes/notes/time_series_analysis/autocorrelation_function.md

 The **Partial Autocorrelation Function (PACF) plot** is a valuable tool for understanding the relationship between a time series and its lagged values after accounting for the influence of intervening lags.
 Unlike the ACF, which shows the correlation between the series and its lagged values, the PACF removes the effect of any intermediate lags.

 The PACF is particularly useful for identifying the order of an **Autoregressive (AR) process**.
 If you suspect your time series follows an AR model, the PACF plot can help you determine the number of lag terms to include in your model.

+he PACF plot can provide answers to the following questions:

+    Can the observed time series be modeled with an AR model?
+If yes, what is the order?

 Key Points for Interpreting the PACF Plot: